 Improving diversity paper board/cardboard, plastic containers and compost

-This just in: on May 1 the office waste rules changed for bottle caps.
+Regarding LEED Dynamic and on May 1, the office waste rules changed for bottle caps changed.
 We’ve just been informed by our waste hauler that we can now recycle both plastic and metal bottle caps if they are still on the bottle.
 No need to remove them!